-Year 10 Agriculture focuses on delivering content in a practical manner, however, some lessons will incorporate written activities, discussions and record keeping.
-All students are expected to fully engage in both theory and practical activities which will give insight into commercial production of agriculture.
+Year 9 Agriculture focuses on delivering content in a practical manner, however, some lessons will incorporate written activities, discussions and record keeping.
+All students are expected to fully engage in both theory and practical activities as well as attend excursions, which will give insight into commercial production of agricultural enterprises.
+Within the above areas of study, mathematics, science, literacy and problem solving are taught using agricultural examples.